openebs/website/docs/main/concepts/architecture.md

 ### Storage Layer

-Storage Layer forms the basic building blocks for persisting the data.
-The Storage Layer comprise of block devices attached to the node (either locally via PCIe, SAS, NVMe or via remote SAN/Cloud).
-The Storage Layer could also be a sub-directory on top of a mounted filesystem.
+Storage layer forms the basic building blocks for persisting the data.
+The storage layer comprise of block devices attached to the node (either locally via PCIe, SAS, NVMe or via remote SAN/Cloud).
+The storage layer could also be a sub-directory on top of a mounted filesystem.

-Storage Layer is outside the purview of the OpenEBS Data Engines and are available to the Kubernetes storage constructs using standard operating system or Linux software constructs.
+Storage layer is outside the purview of the OpenEBS Data Engines and are available to the Kubernetes storage constructs using standard operating system or Linux software constructs.

 The Data Engines consume the storage as a device or a device pool or a filesystem directory.